 This study examines ridesharing services from the customer perspective in a developing country context and investigates two significant post-adoption and marketing consequences: satisfaction and well-being.
 Using a purposeful sampling technique, six semi-structured in-depth interviews were conducted in Sindh province, Pakistan.
 Among the major findings are that customers’ awareness of the services and how to use the mobile application, convenience of use, high perceived value, the quality of information available in the ridesharing mobile app, real-time location services, and an effective complaint resolution mechanism promote customer satisfaction and well-being.
 This study includes implications and an agenda for future research.

 Shaikh, Aijaz A.; Karjaluoto, Heikki; and Liébana Cabanillas, Francisco, "What drives customer satisfaction and well-being in ridesharing?
 A developing country perspective" (2019).
-ICEB 2019 Proceedings.
+ICEB 2019 Proceedings (Newcastle Upon Tyne, UK).
 52.